Skip to main content

 Frequently Asked Questions

-Classic Marathon 2 is a action game.
+Classic Marathon 2 is a shooter game with science fiction theme.

 Classic Marathon 2 is available on PC, Mac OS, Windows and Linux.